hngt/hngt/README.md

 ### Welcome

-Currently working on a secret project, and studying CS MSc Birkbeck, College of London.

-That's about it.
+Currently working, and researching a variety of topics.

 <!--
 **hngt/hngt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.